code

 Exploitation

-This cache was achieved by appending a non-existent JavaScript file to the URL, yet it still allowed access to the home page content and cached its content as a static file.
-Sending it to the victim as a phishing link potentially exposes valuable data since cached static files are available to everyone, including unauthenticated users, in the mindset of reducing the server load.
+By appending a non-existent JavaScript file to the URL, the cache stored the home page content as a static file.
+Sending this URL as a phishing link can expose sensitive data, since cached static files are accessible to everyone, including unauthenticated users, due to server load optimization.

 Mitigation